 Wave of Prayer

 Lord in your mercy… hear our prayer

-We join with the World Council of Churches in their prayers for the countries of Iran, Iraq, and Syria.
+We join with the World Council of Churches in their prayer for the countries of Denmark, Faroe Islands, Finland, Greenland, Iceland, Norway, Sweden.

+Wave of Prayer